bachng2017/RENAT/README.md

 2. start the container that open port 80 and 10022

     ```
+    $ mdkir /opt/renat
-    $ docker run --rm -d --privileged -p 80:80 -p 10022:22 --name renat bachng/renat:latest
+    $ docker run --rm -d --privileged -v /opt/renat:/opt/renat -p 80:80 -p 10022:22 --name renat bachng/renat:latest
     ```

     At this point, a RENAT server will all necessary packages and latest RENAT is ready with predefined `robot` user.

+    The folder `/opt/renat` on the container is also bound to `/opt/renat` on the host.

 3. login to the container as `robot` user